Transportation—getting to Mugla

 From Bodrum- Milas Airport : Once you get there you have two options.

 1- There is a regular shuttle service (MUTTAŞ) from Bodrum-Milas Airport to Mugla Town Centre.
+These shuttles take off from the domestic terminal.
 This will cost you around (15 TL).
 From the city centre you can link up with another minibus to the University.

 From Dalaman Airport: Unfortunately there is no direct shuttle service from Dalaman to Mugla and we recommend you not to use Dalaman Airport as the journey from there to the University will be a long, complicated and costly one.
 However if you have to use this airport for some reason then please take Havas minibus and get off at ‘Gokova Kavsak’ Gokova Road Junction.
 The cost of this trip is (15 TL).
 There will be many minibuses coming from Marmaris, Fethiye and Dalaman headed towards Mugla Merkez (Muğla Town Centre), take any of these which will cost another (15 TL).
 Please be warned that depending on your arrival time, finding minibuses from Dalaman towards Mugla may not always be possible.

 |FROM MİLAS-BODRUM AIRPORT TO MENTEŞE|